iyaja/eve/README.md

 The goal of EVE is not to provide one final, static optimizer, but rather an interface to a PyTorch optimizer that will continue to implement the latest, well-tested methods from modern research.

 In preliminary testing, the current implementation of EVE was able to beat Adam and other near state-of-the-art optimizers without a significant increase in compute time.
-Here are some inital results from training a ResNet18 on the ImageNette (s ubset of ImageNet that encompasses a few hard to classify classes) 5 epoch challenge.
+Here are some inital results from training a ResNet18 on the ImageNette (subset of ImageNet that encompasses a few hard to classify classes) 5 epoch challenge.

-### Adam
+### Adam (Final Accuracy = 40.00%)

 |epoch |	train_loss |	valid_loss |	accuracy |	time|
 |------|------------|------------|----------|-----|